-Formal interviews for this post will be held in December 2017.
+It is anticipated that formal interviews for this post will be held in mid-November 2017.

 Equality and Diversity

 We value diversity and welcome applications from all sections of the community.

 The University currently holds a Bronze Athena SWAN award, recognising our commitment to advancing women's careers in science, technology, engineering, maths and medicine (STEMM) employment in academia.